algorizmie/algorizmie/README.md

 # 👨‍💻 Whoami:
 SALAM 👋, my name is Zakaria.<br>
-I'm a software developer who creates open-source projects.
+I'm a software developer who wants to be an indie hacker.

 # 💫 About Me:
-💼 I'm currently working on Debrah app<br>🌱 I’m currently learning Flutter, Dart & JAVA<br>💬 Ask me about PHP, Laravel, JavaScript, HTML & CSS<br>📫 Reach me at zakaria.hafidoun@gmail.com<br>⚡ Fun fact I spend more time doing a crazy ideas
+💼 I'm currently working on Debrah app<br>🌱 Ask me about PHP, Laravel, JavaScript, HTML & CSS<br>📫 Reach me at zakaria.hafidoun@gmail.com<br>⚡ Fun fact I spend more time doing a crazy ideas

 ## 🌐 Find me on: